docbender/SerialMonitor/README.md

 Time between received data messages is displayed (in miliseconds).
 In addition to the printing on the screen it allows write everything (or just communication) to a specified file.

-Program supported .NET6.
-Program is running under Windows or Linux.
+Program requires .NET6.
+Program is running under Windows and Linux.
 Program isn't serial port sniffer so can't monitor port that is already open by another program.

 ![](https://github.com/docbender/SerialMonitor/blob/master/img/SM3.png)